Siddyboy/food-recipes/roasted-veggie-curry.md

 I’m also giving you a cheat’s naan, which all my kids fight over.

 ## Ingredients
-- Madras currey paste - 1 heaped teaspoon
+- Madras curry paste - 1 heaped teaspoon
 - Olive oil
 - Red wine vinegar
 - Parsnip 1